AppGyver/steroids-js/README.md

     git add bower && git commit -m "Updated submodule to $VERSION" && git push && git push --tags

     npm publish ./

-## Testing

-### Automated

-There is a jasmine test project in specsApp/ that has steroids.js symlinked from dist/

-### Explorative

-There is a separate steroids project in testApp/ that has steroids.js symlinked from dist/

 ## License